What are Tree Preservation Orders?

 You can find out if a tree is protected by a TPO on the map below.

 Start by searching for a location using a postcode or address, or zoom into an area of the map.

 Trees protected by a TPO are shown as a green dot.
-You can select a dot to find out more about the TPO, including whether it covers a single tree/group of trees and a description.
+You can select a dot to find out more about the TPO.
+This will tell you if it covers a single tree or group of trees and describe them.

 Request a copy of a TPO

 If you're a homeowner, seller, buyer or solicitor and you need to obtain a copy of a TPO, please email firstname.lastname@example.org.
 You'll need to include details of the reference number and tree reference number as displayed on the map.

 Please only email our Legal Services team if you need to obtain a copy of a TPO.
 For all other enquiries please contact us online.

 Carrying out works to trees covered by a TPO and conservation areas